mcfwalker/qwkshot/docs/NEXT_STEPS.md

 ## Blockers and Issues
 - None currently identified, but careful coordination needed during refactor

-## Next Session Focus
+## Next Session Focus (Updated)
-1. Begin thin LLM Engine implementation
+1. Begin backend integration (Phase 2.5).
-2. Define interface boundaries
+2. Modify `camera-path` API route to use `SceneInterpreter`.
-3. Plan animation logic migration
+3. Plan `SceneInterpreter` configuration within API route.
-4. Set up validation framework
+4. Plan optional `PromptCompiler` integration.

 *This document will be updated at the end of each session to reflect progress and adjust priorities.*